JIC-CSB/jicbioimage.core/docs/source/quickstart.rst

-It is also possible to access the raw 2D :class:`jicimagelib.image.Image` instance from the :class:`jicimagelib.image.ImageCollection` directly, side-stepping the :class:`jicimagelib.image.ProxyImage`, using the :func:`jicimagelib.image.ImageCollection.image` funciton.
+It is also possible to access the raw 2D :class:`jicimagelib.image.Image` instance from the :class:`jicimagelib.image.ImageCollection` directly, side-stepping the :class:`jicimagelib.image.MicroscopyImage`, using the :func:`jicimagelib.image.ImageCollection.image` funciton.

 .. code-block:: python